leanovate/doby/README.md

 As the project evolves, the number of TODOs typically grows up and nobody take care of them seriously.

-With DoBy, a TODO must have an expiration date.
+With DoBy, a TODO must have an expiration date:

-Before this date, the program compiles and runs as usual.
+- Before this date, the program compiles and runs as usual.

+- Three weeks before this date, the compiler will emit a warning about the note.

-After this date, the program does not compile anymore.
+- After this date, the program does not compile anymore.
 You **must** do something about this TODO.

 ## Usage